Keep the Trail Access info current...

 Large Car Park

 South East Forests National Park...

 Select items to indicate features found along the trail.

 Goldfields & Mining

-Pheasants Peak walking track is a 4km, grade 4 Return hike located in the South East Forests National Park, NSW.
+Pheasants Peak walking track is a 4km, grade 4 return hike, located in the South East Forests National Park, New South Wales.
 The hike should take approximately 1.5hrs to complete.